thecodearcher/twilio-verify-phone-number-verification/readme.md

             ]);
             return redirect()->route('verify')->with(['phone_number' => $data['phone_number']]);
         }

-Let’s take a closer look at the code above.
-After validating the data coming into our function via the `$request` property, we retrieve our Twilio credentials stored in the `.env` file using the built-in PHP [getenv()](http://php.net/manual/en/function.getenv.php) function and pass it into the Twilio Client to create a new instance.
-After which, we access the `verify` service from the instance of the Twilio client using:
+Take a closer look at the code above.
+After validating the data coming in via the `$request` property, your Twilio credentials stored in the `.env` file are retrieved using the built-in PHP [getenv()](http://php.net/manual/en/function.getenv.php) function.
+They are then passed into the Twilio Client to create a new instance.
+After which, your `verify` service is accessed from the instance the Twilio client using:

     $twilio->verify->v2->services($twilio_verify_sid)
                 ->verifications
                 ->create($data['phone_number'], "sms");

-We also pass in our Twilio Verify service `sid` to the `service` which allows us access the Twilio Verify service we created earlier in this tutorial.
-Next we call the `->verifications->create()` method passing in the phone number to be verified and a channel for delivery the OTP which can be either  `mail`, `sms` or `call`.
-We are currently making use of the `sms` channel which means we want our OTP code sent to the user via SMS.
-Next we store our user’s data in the database using the [Eloquent](https://laravel.com/docs/6.x/eloquent) [`create`](https://laravel.com/docs/6.x/eloquent#mass-assignment) method:
+The Twilio Verify service `sid` was also passed to the `service` which allows access to the Twilio Verify service you created earlier in this tutorial.
+Next you called the `->verifications->create()` method by passing in the phone number to be verified and a channel for delivery.
+The OTP can be either `mail`, `sms` or `call`.
+You are currently making use of the `sms` channel which means your OTP code will be sent to the user via SMS.
+Next, the user’s data is stored in the database using the [Eloquent](https://laravel.com/docs/6.x/eloquent) [`create`](https://laravel.com/docs/6.x/eloquent#mass-assignment) method:

     User::create([
                 'name' => $data['name'],